zoho/projects-java-wrappers/README.md

 Now there are two ways of creating an instance of PortalsAPI.

-1)Pass the AuthToken and create a PortalsAPI instance.
+1) Pass the AuthToken and create a PortalsAPI instance.

 Sample code:

         		PortalsAPI portalsAPI = new PortalsAPI("{auth_token}");

-2)Pass the AuthToken and PortalId to first create an instance of ZohoProjects, and then proceed to get the instance of PortalsAPI.
+2) Pass the AuthToken and PortalId to first create an instance of ZohoProjects, and then proceed to get the instance of PortalsAPI.

 Sample code: